PlakarKorp/docs.plakar.io/content/commands/plakar/main/backup/index.md

 **-exclude** *pattern*

-> Specify individual exclusion patterns to ignore files or directories
+> Specify individual glob exclusion patterns to ignore files or
-> in the backup.
+> directories in the backup.
 > This option can be repeated.

 **-excludes** *file*

-> Specify a file containing exclusion patterns, one per line, to ignore
+> Specify a file containing glob exclusion patterns, one per line, to
-> files or directories in the backup.
+> ignore files or directories in the backup.

 **-check**